thinkhero/dcrdocs/docs/faq/proof-of-stake/general.md

 For example, you could choose the color of your ticket to be either red or blue, set that option, and the system will count for the next 1000 blocks how many red tickets and how many blue tickets there are.
 Maybe there are 3000 red tickets, 1500 blue tickets, and 500 that didn't select a colour.

 If you replace the red or blue option with a yes or no option, you have a voting system that can count votes over time.
-By using the PoS voting system anyone who holds DCR can vote on issues set in an agenda.
+By using the PoS voting system anyone who holds HC can vote on issues set in an agenda.

 This voting system can be used for any governance issue.
 For Decred, the most prominent use will be to vote on hardforks, which are technical changes to the way the currency works.
 Some examples: